-To minimize supply noise, place the input capacitor as close as possible to the AVIN pin and PVIN pin.
+To minimize supply noise, place the input capacitor as close as possible to the AVIN pin and the PVIN pin.
 A low ESR capacitor is recommended.

-The effective capacitance needed for stability is a minimum of $10~\mu F$.
-If the power pins are individually decoupled, it is recommended to use a minimum of a 5.6 μF capacitor on the PVIN pin and a 3.3 μF capacitor on the AVIN pin to prevent reaching the current limit.
+The effective capacitance needed for stability is a minimum of $10~\mu E$.
+If the power pins are individually decoupled, it is recommended to use an effective minimum of a 5.6 μF capacitor on the PVIN pin and a 3.3 μF capacitor on the AVIN pin.
 The minimum values specified exclude dc bias, temperature, and tolerance effects that are application dependent and must be taken into consideration.